 Your data table has now been created.

 Creating a Data Table by Designing it Online

-For setting up indicators that pull from data tables:
+You can also set up indicators that pull from data tables by:

 - Data Table Variations: Average